-After passing the gate at a TP no penalties for circling will be given within a radius of 0,5 NM of the - A.2.2.14 At SP the gate has an extended -gate linell, being a distance of 1,0 NM right and left of the SP. - crossing opposite to the direction of flight this -extended SP-gate linell any time gives penalties for circling. - Timing, including -not observed II, at the SP takes place when the aircraft first passes the start gate in the direction of flight. - A.2.2.15 A procedure turn will be prescribed where any turning point involves a change of track of more than 90 degrees.
+After passing the gate at a TP no penalties for circling will be given within a radius of 0,5 NM from the TP.

+- A.2.2.14 At SP, the gate has an extended gate line, being a distance of 1,0 NM right and left of the SP. - Crossing this extended SP gate line, in the opposite direction to the flight at any time gives penalties for circling. - Timing, including not observed, at the SP takes place when the aircraft first passes the start gate in the direction of flight. - A.2.2.15 A procedure turn will be prescribed where any turn point involves a change of track of more than 90 degrees.